EMUFest/emufest.github.io/_posts/articles/2015-04-09-callforworks.md

     - score and parts in PDF format;
     - audio file (MP3, WAV or AIF format) with a complete recording of the work, if existing;
     - if pre-existing audio is needed, audio file with separate or interleaved tracks in WAV or AIFF format with 16 or 24 bit rate and 44100 Hz sampling rate;
-    - live electronics applications must be accompanied by all software components for the functioning of the work, else exclusion by the festival.
+    - live electronics works submitted without all software components for the functioning of the work will be discarded.

-For Category 3 the conservatory will provide performers chosen amongst its teachers and high-courses students.
-Technical performers will be chosen among the students of the electronic music course.
-Should authors decide to use external performers they will have to bear travel, accommodation and any other expense.
+For “Category 3” the conservatory will provide performers chosen amongst its faculty and selected graduate students.
+Technical performers will be chosen among the students of the Electronic Music department.
+Should authors decide to use external performers they will have to bear all accommodation and travel costs, as well as any further expenses.

-For the ensemble will be considered organics with 7 orchestral instruments maximum;
-the acoustic instruments available are:
+For the instrumental ensemble a maximum of 7 performers might be chosen from the following:

   - 2 voices (soprano e mezzo soprano)
   - violin, viola, cello